amochin/rf-libraries-workshop/README.md

 # Robot Framework creating libraries workshop

+# Workspace usage
-This is a workspace for docs and code samples for the workshop about creating libraries for Robot Framework It can be used locally in [VS Code](https://code.visualstudio.com/) and in [Gitpod](https://www.gitpod.io).
+This is a workspace for docs and code samples for the workshop about creating libraries for Robot Framework.
+It can be used locally in [VS Code](https://code.visualstudio.com/) and in [Gitpod](https://www.gitpod.io).

 #### The workspace contains some VS Code configuration